 Central England

 The Central England EFG promises to have the largest geographical spread of all the EFG regions, with the potential to cover 710,000 hectares including catchments in Northamptonshire, Leicestershire, Rutland, Lincolnshire, Cambridgeshire, Bedfordshire, Buckinghamshire and Oxfordshire.
-Farm types are predominantly arable, but with some mixed farms too.

 Activities and opportunities for investment include: